jainsumit12/crwal4aichat/README.md

   - Type `history` to view the conversation history
   - Type `exit` to quit the chat interface

 **Important**: To maintain the same conversation across multiple chat sessions, you must use the same session ID.
 The session ID is displayed when you start the chat interface.
-You can specify it when starting a new chat session:
+You can specify it before starting a new chat session:

 ```bash
 # Start a new chat session